-People take sodium by mouth in the form of sodium chloride for low sodium levels, to prevent kidney toxicity caused by the drug amphotericin B, and to prevent kidney toxicity caused by contrast agents used to image parts of the body.
+People use sodium in the form of inhaled sodium chloride for cystic fibrosis.
+It is also used for low sodium levels, to prevent kidney toxicity caused by the drug amphotericin B, and for many other conditions, but there is no good scientific evidence to support many of these other uses.

 Uses & Effectiveness ?

 - Cystic fibrosis.
 Using a sodium chloride inhalant long-term, along with medicine to dilate airway passages, reduces lung problems and improves quality of life in people with cystic fibrosis.